LSBUGPG/1718/WeekThree.md

 ## Look ahead

+* checklist
 * review last week
 * focus

+## Checklist:

+* Anyone missing from student lotto?
+* Has everyone signed up for GitHub?
+* Did everyone bring a (named) rubber duck?
+* Check GitHub works on student machines
+* Check the whiteboard for touch input and audio

 ## Review

-Checklist:

-- Anyone missing from student lotto?
-- Has everyone signed up for GitHub?
-- Did everyone bring a (named) rubber duck?
-- Check GitHub works on student machines
-- Check the whiteboard for touch input and audio

 * Learning how to learn
 * Cognitive distortions